valeriansaliou/sonic/README.md

 Sonic is integrated in all Crisp search products on the [Crisp](https://crisp.chat/) platform.
 It is used to index half a billion objects on a $5/mth 1-vCPU SSD cloud server (as of 2019).
 Crisp users use it to search in their messages, conversations, contacts, helpdesk articles and more.

-**You can test Sonic live on: [Crisp Helpdesk](https://help.crisp.chat/), and get an idea of the speed and relevance of Sonic search results.**
+**You can test Sonic live on: [Crisp Helpdesk](https://help.crisp.chat/), and get an idea of the speed and relevance of Sonic search results.
+You can also test search suggestions from there: start typing at least 2 characters for a word, and get suggested a full word (press the tab key to expand suggestion).**

 ![Demo on Crisp Helpdesk search](https://valeriansaliou.github.io/sonic/images/crisp-search-demo.gif)